LoyolaChicagoBooks/introcs-csharp/rst/hw-booklist.rst

           * may or may not be preceded by an empty line. */ public BookList(StreamReader reader)

-    I also included files in the right format for testing:
+    We also included files in the right format for testing:
     :file:`books.txt` and :file:`morebooks.txt`.

 #.
 [4 points]